 Under Michigan law, there is a legal duty to make premises safe for business visitors and guests.
 This legal requirement extends to all areas of the property, including stairways, escalators, elevators, and other types of lifts.

 An experienced Michigan Michigan stairway and escalator accident lawyer can help pursue a personal injury claim.
 A top-rated attorney at Buckfire & Buckfire, P.C. will investigate your claim and calculate the extent of your losses for a claim.

 While technology has become more reliable over time, escalators and elevators can still break down and malfunction.
 Many times, when this happens, it is just an inconvenience.
 However, sometimes it leads to severe injuries or even death.

-Many of these injuries involve falls into shafts when elevator doors are open, but not the elevator car is present.
-Other severe injuries arise from elevator doors closing improperly, or when a car is mis-leveled, causing someone to trip as they enter or exist.
+Many of these injuries involve falls into shafts when elevator doors are open.
+Other severe injuries arise from elevator doors closing improperly, or when a car is mid-leveled, causing someone to trip as they enter or exist.
 Although rare, there are also instances of someone being trapped at the bottom of an elevator shaft.

 Stairways, on the other hand, are more likely to have hazards caused by some condition that the property owner should have fixed.
 This might arise from any number of circumstances, including:

 - Broken or rotting stairs

 - A wet surface